|Nutrition Facts (per serving)|

 Bourbon has become the new favorite whiskey of choice and is a good place to begin.
-You might try a robust bourbon like Knob Creek or Wild Turkey 101 so the whiskey doesn't get lost in the soda.
+You might try a robust bourbon so the whiskey doesn't get lost in the soda.

 If you are a fan of Scotch, pouring that style of whisky into a Presbyterian is a more traditional way to serve the drink.
 This also tends to explain the drink's name because the Presbyterian Church was founded in Scotland.

-For Scotch, stick with a good blended whisky like Johnnie Walker Red or Dewar's White Label.
-Neither will break your budget and both are great in a Presbyterian.
+For Scotch, stick with a good blended whisky.
+An inexpensive brand that won't break your budget works great in a Presbyterian.